hamza765/redesigned-pages/README.md

 # SSL.com Home Page
-Repo for the new home page of SSl.com
+Repo for redesigns of pages on SSL.com

-Built using Bootstrap 3